Investigating the performance of multi-objective optimization when learning Bayesian Networks: Results

-Even though NSGA-II outperforms the other methods---from the point of view of objective functions optimization---the statistical analysis of the structural features shows that AIC and BIC lead to better fitting solutions.
-In particular, the central panel of Figure \ref{fig:figure1} shows that in all cases, the solutions of the ``average'' Pareto front are characterized by lower precision-recall values with respect to those identified by BIC and AIC.
-The right panel shows that, on the one hand, the sensitivity of the solutions in the Pareto front is always lower than BIC and AIC; on the other hand, the specificity of all solutions is comparable.
-From this perspective, BIC leads to higher precision, recall and specificity.
+Even though NSGA-II outperforms the other methods---from the point of view of objective functions optimization---the statistical analysis of the structural features obtained by considering precision, recall and specificity (Figure \ref{fig:figure1}, right), shows that AIC and BIC lead to better fitting solutions.
+In particular, the solutions of the Pareto front are characterized by lower precision and recall values with respect to those identified by BIC and AIC, while the specificity of all solutions is comparable.
+From this perspective, BIC leads to higher precision and specificity.
 Due to the pressure introduced by the BIC regularizator, HC iteratively determines the edges leading to the highest increment in the likelihood score, and adds those edges to the BN.
 Thus, this heuristic seems to be more effective in identifying correct edges, even though it can affect the overall recall.
 On the contrary, NSGA-II proceeds by random mutations, so that groups of edges---which would be discarded by HC as they slightly affect the overall likelihood score if added one by one to a solution---can be nevertheless added to the candidate solution.
-These erroneous edges (with respect to the unknown underlying BN), can lead to high fitness values and can be numerically small, leading to lower values of $f_2$ even with respect to the ground truth.
-Similar results have been achieved in the case of density equal to $0.2$, $50$ samples and $10\%$ noise (data not shown).
+These erroneous edges (with respect to the unknown underlying BN), can increase the likelihood ($f_1$) and sometimes also lead to lower values of $f_2$ even with respect to the ground truth.
+Similar results have been achieved in the case of density equal to $0.2$, $50$ samples and $10\%$ noise (see Supplementary File).

-Figure \ref{fig:figure2} shows the results of tests executed in the case of a noise level equal to $20\%$ in the dataset.
-Interestingly, all algorithms performed similarly to the previous case, even though BIC dropped as recall (central panel) and sensitivity scores (right panel), suggesting that BIC can be less robust than AIC to noisy datasets.
+Figure \ref{fig:figure2} shows the results of the tests executed in the case of a noise level equal to $20\%$ in the dataset.
+Interestingly, all algorithms performed similarly to the previous case, showing their robustness to noisy datasets, in this scenario.